Learn four simple tricks to protect yourself from home automation hackers in 2018

 Change default passwords

 It’s true we can’t be completely safe but we can always improve the way we manage the smart home security.
-Here, I exposed four tips we can use to achieve this.
-If you have another one let us know!
+I hope you found it interesting and let us know if you have any other trick related to security!

 Image credits: cruschiform